Adult Education

 10/2, 10/9, 10/16, 10/23, 10/30, 11/6, 11/13, 11/20, 11/27, 12/4, 12/11, 12/18

 We'll take a closer look, in Hebrew, at the major prayers and blessings of the Erev Shabbat Service.
-We'll learn root words, prefixes, and suffixes that will help us understand what the prayers mean.
+We'll learn root words, prefixes, and suffixes to help us understand the prayers' meaning.

 We are the People of the Book, but how did there get to be so many of them?
-We'll look at Torah, Prophets, Writings, Midrash, Mishnah, Gemara, Talmud, and modern-day commentary.
+We'll examine the Torah, Prophets, Writings, Midrash, Mishnah, Gemara, Talmud, and modern-day commentary.

 1/8, 1/22, 1/29, 2/2 2/26, 3/4, 3/11, 3/18, 3/25, 4/8, 4/15/ 4/29